Technology is constantly creating new opportunities for streamlining your sales operations.

 One of the best ways to do this is to maximize the time your reps actually spend selling.
 That is, using sales and marketing automation to put as much of their day-to-day activities on autopilot as possible.

 There are plenty of repetitive and time-consuming sales tasks that can be automated.
-This includes everything from scheduling meetings and responding to inbound leads to sending follow-up emails and manual data entry.
+This includes everything from scheduling meetings and responding to inbound leads to sending follow-up emails using sales email automation.
 Sales automation can also be used to track customer interactions so you can tell exactly where leads are in the sales funnel.

 As for sales teams that don’t use automation?
 Well, they end up spending around 71% of their time and resources planning and defining business processes.
 By automating various sales activities and tasks, your sales team is able to invest more of their time closing deals and generating revenue.